- Independence Day

 An employee works six hours a day, Monday through Friday and is entitled to benefits.
 The total of 30 is divided by 5, and a 6-hour holiday is paid.

 If an employee normally works 9.5 hours on Tuesday through Thursday and no hours on Monday or Friday, to determine the hours to be paid for a Monday holiday, the total of 28.5 hours would be divided by 5.
 The employee would be paid 5.7 hours for the holiday unless by mutual agreement the employee takes off equivalent time in lieu of pay.

 If a holiday falls during an employee’s scheduled vacation, the hours should not be debited against the vacation paid time away balance.
-A holiday rate of time-and-one-half, in addition to the normal pay for the holiday, is paid to non-exempt employees who work on a holiday.
+A holiday rate of time-and-one-half for actual hours worked, in addition to the normal pay for the employees regular scheduled hours on the holiday, is paid to non-exempt employees who work on a holiday.

 It is sometimes necessary to have certain employees work during designated holidays.
 For information regarding rates of pay for employees who work on a College holiday.

 188.8.131.52 How to Determine Holiday Entitlement and Holiday Pay (for Staff/Administrators Only)

 In recognition for the efforts of benefit-eligible staff working during the summer months, they will be paid full days off on Fridays, beginning the Friday after Commencement and ending at least two weeks before the beginning of the Fall academic year.
 A notification will be sent to the campus each year identifying the period in which the summer wellness days will begin and end.